 There are a number of areas you can use our service for, including family, housing, immigration, and social welfare benefits (to name a few), however, we also take on cases in other areas of law where required.

-In order to see if we can help you, please either email firstname.lastname@example.org or telephone 01206 874429.
-If we're unable to help you with your case, we will provide you with information about other useful services where possible or suggest you consult a lawyer.
+In order to see if we can help you, please email us at email@example.com or telephone (+44) 01206 874429.
+If we're not able to help you with your case, we'll provide you with information about other available services or suggest you consult a lawyer.

 The Clinic is based within the Essex Law School at the University of Essex.
 Students studying Law at Essex volunteer in the Law Clinic so that they're able to put their legal training into practice, by providing advice and guidance on legal issues to the local community.
 Our law students are highly trained, and professional, and are supervised by experienced legal practitioners who will ensure any advice and guidance you receive is lawful and accurate.